oroinc/documentation/user_guide/getting_started_index.rst

 Getting Started
 ===============

-Customer-relations have long been a cornerstone to successful business development.
-Regardless of the business scale, you need to keep the track of continuously growing amounts of information and find ways to use it for the best of your company.
+Customer relationships have long been a cornerstone of successful business development.
+Regardless of your business scale, you need to keep track of the growing amount of customer information and find the best ways to utilize it for your company.

-With OroCRM, you can record, store, process and analyze all kinds of customer-related data including the details of customer profiles, shipping information, customer activity, perspective sales and arrangements, and many others.
+With OroCRM, you can capture, store, and analyze all kinds of customer-related data, including the details of customer profiles, shipping information, customer activity, prospective sales, and much more.

-The system provides tools and functionalities, with which you can easily monitor, manage and understand specific customer-related activities.
+OroCRM provides the tools and functionality to easily monitor and manage specific customer-related activities and leverage this data to personalize content and communications

-Here you can find some introductory documents that will help to understand the system basics and description of the main navigation components and controls to make you comfortable with the system UI.
+Here you can find some introductory documentation that will describe the main navigation components and controls of OroCRM and help you understand the basics of the system so that you are comfortable with the system UI.

 * :doc:`/user_guide/first_steps`